Pinafore/nlp-hw/tfidf_guesser/README.md

 -

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
+Indeed, you might be able to improve accuracy by *excluding* some of the data.
 2. In case you see an error that your submission timed out on Gradescope, that means that your code needs to be simplified.
     This is essential for your  code to work on Gradescope, so think of ways you can optimize your code.
 Another issue if